Steve Konopka

 Steve Konopka (born May 12, 1976) is a former tight end/defensive tackle in the Arena Football League.
-He played most recently for the Utah Blaze 1999 New York Giants NFL defensive tackle.

 High school years

 Konopka attended Conard High School in West Hartford, Connecticut, where he was a two-time All-State selection.
+He recorded 25 sacks and 189 tackles in 28 games in his career, including 12 sacks and 63 tackles as a senior.
+Konopka was offered a scholarship to UConn, but it was withdrawn due to academic reasons.